aMarCruz/jspreproc/README.md

 * CC keywords are case sensitive and must begin at the start of the comment.
 * Only spaces and tabs are allowed between the CC parts.

+Unlike in C, redefining a symbol changes their value, does not generates error.
+You can't use a defined symbol as the value in a new definition, e.g. `#define FOO BAR` (this is a TODO).

+jspreproc does not supports function-like macros, nor macro expansion out of `if-elif` expressions.

 ### Keywords

 CC follows the C preprocessor style, with the same keywords, preceded by `//`